munsuri/openshift-cartridge-play2/README.md

 # OpenShift Play Framework Cartridge

-Works with Play 2.3 and Activator : http://www.playframework.com/
+Works with Play 2.4.3 and Activator 1.3.6 minimal : http://www.playframework.com/

 ## Use it